 - Giving tenants regular information about services and any proposed changes.
-A Tenant Newsletter is issued at least 4 times per year. - Holding regular meetings of the Tenants Forum that provide an opportunity for interested tenants throughout the area to meet with the Association to discuss housing management policies and services.
-Look out for dates of meetings in the Newsletter. - Providing assistance to any group of tenants wishing to set up a tenants association. - Maintaining a database of tenants interested in being sent more detailed information about proposed policy/service changes in order to comment.
-If you want to be added to the list please let us know. - Holding Annual Local Meetings in each area to discuss matters affecting their housing and the running of the association as a whole. - Carrying out surveys to identify how satisfied tenants are with aspects of our services. - Encouraging tenants to stand for election to the Management Committee and providing any training and support required to help them fulfil this role.
+Eg our newsletter Rural Matters is issued at least 3 times per year; - Holding regular Tenant's Gatherings that provide an opportunity for interested tenants throughout the area to meet with the Association Staff to discuss housing management policies and services.
+Look out for dates of meetings in the newsletter; - Providing assistance to any group of tenants wishing to set up a tenants' association; - Maintaining a database of tenants interested in being sent more detailed information about proposed policy/service changes in order to provide comment and influence change.
+If you want to be added to this list, please let us know; - Carrying out surveys to identify how satisfied tenants are with aspects of our services; - Encouraging tenants to stand for election to the Board, providing any training and support required to help them fulfil this role.

-In addition staff will always be happy to call at your home if you have a particular issue you wish to discuss.
+In addition, staff will always be happy to call at your home if you have a particular matter you wish to discuss.